Mindi Abair

 Her solo career has produced ten No. 1 radio singles, two No. 1 Billboard Jazz CDs, and four more solo CDs that have landed No. 5 and above on the Billboard Contemporary Jazz Charts.
 She was the featured saxophonist for the 2011 and 2012 seasons of American Idol, and performed with the rock band Aerosmith.
-Abair's recordings have twice been nominated for Grammy Awards.

 Early life

 She acted as drum major of her high school marching band in her junior and senior years at Northside Christian School in St. Petersburg.
 As a senior in high school, she won the first chair alto saxophone for the Florida All-State Jazz Band.
 Abair spent her first year of college on a full scholarship at the University of North Florida, a jazz program started by Rich Matteson.
 She transferred to Berklee College of Music in Boston, Massachusetts, attending on a scholarship and studying saxophone with Joe Viola and George Garzone.
 Abair graduated magna cum laude in 1991 with a degree in Woodwind Performance.
 She formed her first band in college.